 My research interests lie at the intersection of wireless networks, sensing, and machine learning.
 Over the course of my Ph.D., I have worked on various topics covering the physical layer, MAC layer, and network planning.
-I also actively focus on validating my research on a mmWave testbed or using real-world measurements.
+I also actively focus on validating my research on an experimental testbed or using real-world measurements.

 In the past, I have developed an NS3-based simulator for the Bluetooth v4.0 protocol.
 I have also developed a web-based display for GNU Radio as a part of Google Summer of Code 2017.